 SUBJECT: ALTERED SPACE

-Over the years Christine’s interest shifted more toward those who inhabit the space – she wanted to create a reference point for people to connect with the places around them.
+Over the years Christina’s interest shifted more toward those who inhabit the space – she wanted to create a reference point for people to connect with the places around them.
 Christine’s practice transitioned into making large-scale public sculptures that aimed to bring the qualities of the natural world into architectural spaces, and soften and humanise the built environment.

 More recently her work has detached itself entirely from the structure around it and instead sits in the quiet, internal space of a gallery, less representational and more personal and psychological; no longer large-scale public works but small-scale ‘private’ works.